johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 3. **DNSSEC Validation (Optional but Recommended):**

-* The recursive resolver SHOULD attempt to DNSSEC validate the OTS Hint.
+* The resolver SHOULD attempt to DNSSEC validate the OTS Hint.
 This involves validating the SVCB record itself and its corresponding RRSIG (if present) against the DNSSEC chain of trust for the zone that owns the SVCB record (e.g., dnsprovider.com for ns.dnsprovider.com).

 * **If validation succeeds:** The OTS Hint is considered a **trusted signal**.
 The resolver MAY then prefer the signaled alternative